-Tactics: In addition to their increased numbers, these hobgoblins prepared a nasty surprise for the PCs.
+Tactics: In addition to their increased numbers, these hobgoblins prepared a nasty surprise for the characters.
 They coated the floors and walls in the dotted area with a thick layer of animal fat and oil from their roasting pig carcass.
-Any creature that runs or charges through the area must succeed on a DC 10 Acrobatics check to avoid falling.
+Any creature that runs or charges through the area must roll below his dexterity on 3d6 to avoid falling.
 Worse still, the grease is highly flammable.
-The 2 hobgoblins from area H2 stand at the ready with lit torches in their hands.
+The 2 hobgoblins from Area H2 stand at the ready with lit torches in their hands.
 On their turn, they hurl the torches onto the grease, setting it ablaze.
-The oil burns for 2 rounds, dealing 1d3 points of fire damage per round to any creature in contact with the burning substance.
+The oil burns for 2 rounds, dealing 1d6 points of fire damage per round to any creature in contact with the burning substance.
 With nowhere else to run, these hobgoblins fight to the death.
-If they are forced to speak by succeeding on an Intimidate check or through magical coercion, the hobgoblins provide some crude details about the complex's remaining layout and its occupants.
+If they are forced to speak, the hobgoblins provide some crude details about the complex's remaining layout and its occupants.
 They did not participate in the attack against Bagrus Farmud and the pilgrims.

-Treasure: A thorough search of the bedrolls unearths 10d10 sp.
-The 4 hobgoblins normally found here carry a total of 95 gp in addition to their listed gear.
+Treasure: A thorough search of the bedrolls unearths 10d10sp.
+The 4 hobgoblins normally found here carry a total of 95gp in addition to their listed gear.

 H8.
-Shrine to Kakobovia (CR 4)
+Shrine to Kakobovia

 The image of a longsword driven through a boar's skull emblazons the wooden door that leads into the shrine.
-It takes a successful DC 15 Knowledge (religion) check to identify the image as the symbol of Kakobovia's, the hobgoblin demigod of war.
+The image is the symbol of Kakobovia, the hobgoblin demigod of war.